Img. ID: 880

-Frame 11 (text panel 6 - upper margin): On the right, Ahasuerus stands next to his throne and points at Haman who stands before him and they are talking (Es.
+Frame 11 (text panel 6 - upper margin): On the right, Ahasuerus stands next to his throne and points at Haman who stands before him as they talk (Es.
 6:6-10).
 On the left, Mordecai rides a horse followed by two men and Haman walks before him while blowing a trumpet (Es.
 6:11).
-The scene of the triumph of Mordecai is supplemented by the depiction of Haman's daughter who, from a window above, throws bed-pan slops on her father's head (T.B.
-Meg.
-16).
+The scene of the triumph of Mordecai is supplemented by the depiction of Haman's daughter who, from a window above, empties a chamber pot on her father's head (Megillah 16a).

-Frame 12 (text panel 6 - lower margin): On the right, the second banquet given by Esther is shown (Es.
+Frame 12 (text panel 6 - lower margin): On the right is the second banquet given by Esther (Es.
 7:1).
-The queen sits at a round laid table and is accompanied by Ahasuerus who sits on the throne topped by a canopy, and by Haman who sits between them.
-In the central part of the cartouche, Haman is begging for his life and is prostrated on the floor before Esther while Ahasuerus is returning from the palace gardens (Es.
+The queen sits at a round laid table and is accompanied by Ahasuerus, who sits on the throne topped by a canopy, and by Haman, who sits between them.
+In the central part of the frame, Haman begs for his life and is prostrate on the floor before Esther while Ahasuerus is returning from the palace gardens (Es.
 7:7-8).
-On the left, Ahasuerus stands in the palace garden with a scepter in his hand and is accompanied by two chamberlains; one of them can be Harbonah who suggests hanging Haman on the gallows he had prepared for Mordecai (Es.
+On the left, Ahasuerus stands in the palace garden with a scepter in his hand and is accompanied by two chamberlains; one of them may be Harbonah, who suggests hanging Haman on the gallows he had prepared for Mordecai (Es.
 7:9).

 Frame 14 (text panel 7 - lower margin): On the right, Ahasuerus sits on a throne under a canopy and extends the scepter to Esther who kneels at his feet and touches the tip of the scepter.
 Behind the throne stands a man (Mordecai?) and in the background, two king's scribes sit at a table and write the king's decree (Es.
 8:9).
 On the left, two mounted messengers ride towards a walled city on the far left (Es.
 8:14).

 Dimensions of the selected details: